ruslanmv/BOT-MMORPG-AI/frontend/README.md

 b) By recording the **gameplay screen**.

-Also this layer includes the merge of both source of data into a single formated dataset that is already formated ready to use.
+Also this layer includes the merge of both sources of data into a single formated dataset that is already formated ready to use.

 **Layer 2**.
 We should incorporate a mechanims that ingest the temporal data into a  datalake.